borisschapira/boris.schapira.dev/_posts/en/dad/2018/2018-01-12-chip-n-dale.md

 ---
-title: 'Chip ''n'' Dale'
+title: "Chip 'n' Dale"
 i18n-key: chip-dale
 ---

 I just found a handful of peanuts in a sock, hidden behind a radiator.
 I don't have kids, I have squirrels: they're stockpiling for the cold times.

 <!-- more -->